marco262/my_wiki/data/dnd/subclass/order-domain.md

 ## Divine Strike

+_8th-level Order Domain feature_

-At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
+You gain the ability to infuse your weapon strikes with divine energy.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 psychic damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.

 [[accordion Optional Class Features: Blessed Strikes]]